You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Medicare Facility and Conditions of Participation

-To qualify as an IRF for Medicare payment, facilities must meet the Medicare IRF classification criteria.
+Moreover, to qualify as an IRF for Medicare payment, facilities must meet the Medicare IRF classification criteria.

-6. The compliance threshold requires that no less than 60 percent of all patients admitted to an IRF have as a primary diagnosis or comorbidity at least 1 of 13 conditions specified by CMS.[iii]
+6. Moreover, the compliance threshold requires that no less than 60 percent of all patients admitted to an IRF have as a primary diagnosis or comorbidity at least 1 of 13 conditions specified by CMS.[iii]
 The intent of the compliance threshold is to distinguish IRFs from acute care hospitals.
 If an IRF does not meet the compliance threshold, Medicare pays for all its cases based on the inpatient hospital prospective payment system rather than the IRF PPS (Prospective Payment System).

 IRF Quality Measures

-MedPac tracks measures of inpatient rehabilitation facility quality.
+To clarify, MedPac tracks measures of inpatient rehabilitation facility quality.
 These are:

 1. risk-adjusted facility discharge to the community,